- Unit Code & NameBA1791B Interpreting the Hebrew Bible

 This unit will provide an overview of the Hebrew Bible taking into account its historical, cultural and literary contexts.
 It will seek to introduce students to the major theological themes of the Hebrew Bible and the interpretative approaches taken up by contemporary scholarship.
 It develops an understanding of critical exegetical tools, and includes an introduction to the context and interpretation of selected texts in the Pentateuch, the Deuteronomistic history, the prophetic tradition, and wisdom materials.
 This unit provides a foundation for further biblical and theological study.

 - Unit Points18

 - Semester1, 2021

 - Delivery ModeOnline

-* Coogan, Michael D. The Old Testament: a Historical and Literary Introduction to the Hebrew Bible.
-(3rd edition) New York: Oxford University Press, 2014.
+Text to be purchased Coogan, Michael D. The Old Testament: a Historical and Literary Introduction to the Hebrew Bible.
+(4th edition) New York: Oxford University Press, 2018.